 An occasional indulgence into the darker side of literature, cinema, history, music and more, Vault of Thoughts was launched in April, 2012 by Christopher Michael Davis, author Little Knives: Twelve Tales of Horror and the Supernatural (http://www NULL.amazon NULL.com/Little-Knives-Twelve-Horror-Supernatural/dp/0595319653) — a collection of short stories that Horror-Web called “deliciously terrifying.”

 In addition, the blog houses over 250 photographs — some not found elsewhere on the internet.
 Many are scanned from the author’s personal collection, they come from a variety of sources: books, magazines, newspapers, scrapbooked articles — even a few original photographs.
 Where necessary (or requested), sources have been cited.

 Beyond images within its pages, Vault of Thoughts links out to over 100 sites across the internet — including museums, collected works of authors, and celebrity websites.
 It is designed with readers in mind.
 Responsive in design, the site can be enjoyed from your phone, your tablet, and your desktop computer.
 Great pains have gone into making this blog as user-friendly as possible.
 So after you read a little about the author below, go search on a topic, or browse a category that suits your interest.

 ABOUT THE AUTHOR

 At various stages of his career, Christopher Michael Davis has been a communications professional, a web developer, a writing instructor, and a professor of short fiction.
 He attended Archbishop Wood High School, received his undergraduate degree from La Salle University, and got his Master’s at the University of Delaware.
-He has worked for La Salle University, Gordon & Breach Publishers, and (now Thomas Jefferson +) Philadelphia University.
+He has worked for La Salle University, Gordon & Breach Publishers, and (as it now known, Thomas Jefferson +) Philadelphia University.
 He is currently the Digital Engagement Manager at ASTM International (http://www NULL.astm NULL.org) where he manages social media, web content, and promotional video production.

 He lives in Bucks County, Pennsylvania with his wife, daughter, and a chubby black cat.

 His literary and cinematic interests include the intersection of history, science and the occult, as well as experiments with nonlinear narrative, and the adverse effects of technology on the brain and body.